 - Update the NCGE program to contain "backtracking information".
 Use it to find how to turn the lower face of a Rubik's cube by turning all but the lower face of that cube. - Complete the package perm, with documentation and all.
-For Perm[5,2,3,1,4], etc, your package should know $\sigma \circ \tau$, σ^{-1} , $\sigma[\![i]\!]$, Pivot[σ], PermutationQ[σ], IdentityPermutation[n], it should interact well with Cycles, and its internals should be hidden.
+For Perm[5,2,3,1,4], etc, your package should know $\sigma \circ \tau$, σ^{-1} , $\sigma[i]$, Pivot[σ], PermutationQ[σ], IdentityPermutation[n], it should interact well with Cycles, and its internals should be hidden.
 It should live in a file "Perm.m". - Write a sophisticated Mathematica package that implements QuiltPlot and DoubleQuiltPlot with many bells and whistles, as explained on November 20th. - Draw approximations of the Cantor square C^2 .
 Then rotate C^2 by an angle θ and project the rotation vertically, draw that projection (while explaining why it is what you think it is), and compute its measure.
-Perhaps also use Manipulate[..., $\{\theta, 0, \pi/2\}$]? - Everybody knows that the length of a smooth curve is the supremum of the lengths of its polygonal approximations.
+Perhaps also use Manipulate $[..., \{\theta, 0, \pi/2\}]$? - Everybody knows that the length of a smooth curve is the supremum of the lengths of its polygonal approximations.
 Everybody should know that the same is not true for smooth surfaces.
-Can you draw a smooth surface in \mathbb{R}^3 along with a triangulated approximation thereof whose area is vastly more?
-An appropriate animation may be even more convincing.
+Can you draw a smooth surface in R3 along with a triangulated approximation thereof whose area is vastly more?
+An appropriate animation may be even more convincing. - Make the best picture of the Hopf fibration the world has even seen.